Ellen's Kitchen HomePage

 In the kitchen, it can be used dried whereever sassafras is called for, and gives a good lemony flavor to broth or dishes which call for lemon grass.
 It complements tarragon and thyme.
 The tea or the dried herb is lovely with fruit dishes or added to any dish which uses lemon juice.
 Freshly picked raw leaves are good in salads.
 Chopped, they can be tossed with sauteed summer vegetables.

-A variegated version is available, it has a less pronounced flavor.
+A variegated version of lemon balm is available, which has a less pronounced flavor.
 QUEDLINGBURGER is a new strain of lemon balm with a higher oil content than regular lemon balm, making for a much stronger lemon flavor and fragrance.
-This strongly flavored modern variety is available from Foxfire Farms in Michigan
+This excellent lemon balm variety ships from April through the summer, it ships beautifully by priority mail, and once you have some, you can share it by dividing your own root clumps.
+So, grow your own and then try this delicious soup.

 Lemony Lentil Soup